herbertscruz/loopback-model-validator/README.md

 # Loopback model validator

 This package allows you to add validation to model definition.
-Addressing the absence of this implementation as seen in the (Validations)[https://loopback.io/doc/en/lb3/Model-definition-JSON-file.html#validations] session of (Model definition JSON file)[https://loopback.io/doc/en/lb3/Model-definition-JSON-file.html].
+Addressing the absence of this implementation as seen in the [Validations](https://loopback.io/doc/en/lb3/Model-definition-JSON-file.html#validations) session of [Model definition JSON file](https://loopback.io/doc/en/lb3/Model-definition-JSON-file.html).

 To avoid conflict with future implementations by the Loopback team, I proposed a new and simple structure in defining model properties.